Soccer-Bruce leaves role as Newcastle boss after Saudi-led takeover of club | Sports-Games

 Newcastle said Bruce's assistant Graeme Jones will lead the team on an interim basis, starting with Saturday's trip to Crystal Palace, and will be supported by the coaching team of Steve Agnew, Stephen Clemence, Ben Dawson and Simon Smith.
 Sky Sports reported that former AS Roma manager Paulo Fonseca, who was on the radar of Tottenham Hotspur earlier this year, was among a number of contenders for the job.

-Bruce, a lifelong Newcastle fan, was an unpopular choice for some sections of supporters following his appointment after Spaniard Rafa Benitez left the club and had said last week that he was pained by some of the criticism and abuse he had received.
+Bruce, a lifelong Newcastle fan, was an unpopular choice for some supporters following his appointment after Spaniard Rafa Benitez left the club and said he was pained by the criticism and abuse he received.
 He guided Newcastle to 13th and 12th-placed finishes in the league and helped them reach the quarter-finals of the FA Cup and the League Cup.

+"I know how tough it was for any manager at Newcastle for the last 14 years," club great Alan Shearer tweeted.
+"I also know how badly Steve and his family wanted it to work.
+"In difficult circumstances for everybody, he kept #NUFC up for two seasons.
+It's a new era now, but thank you, Steve, for your effort and commitment."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)